anniehedgpeth/anniehedgpeth.github.io/_drafts/2016-10-05-inspec-basics-9.markdown

 # Concluding Thoughts
 I love this feature.
 It gives a lot of flexibility and control, and you can execute it pretty much wherever you want in a pipeline without affecting anything else.
 Figuring it out if it's working or not can be tricky - even just in kitchen.
 The more I can do manually first, the better.
 That's why we hardcoded the attributes first.

-So just a little job update - I'm loving it.
+So just a little job update - I'm loving it over here at 10th Magnitude.
 I'm learning so much.
 Sure, I ask some dumb questions from time to time, and I feel really dumb about them later, but I am in the perfect position to learn a ton. {{Feeling grateful}}